Moore's incredible 'even though we had slavery' quote

 Most Republicans in Washington have struggled with how to deal with Moore, particularly in light of the allegations.
 While he was condemned after the allegations by people like Senate Majority Leader Mitch McConnell, it's also clear that McConnell will seat Moore if he wins next Tuesday, and rely on his vote to help them pass tax reform.
 The slavery comments should further complicate things for them.

-But it's likely to cause no complication for Trump.
+But it's likely to cause no complication for Trump, who reaffirmed his support for Moore in a tweet Friday morning.

+"LAST thing the Make America Great Again Agenda needs is a Liberal Democrat in Senate where we have so little margin for victory already."
+The President tweeted.
+"The Pelosi/Schumer Puppet Jones would vote against us 100% of the time.
+He's bad on Crime, Life, Border, Vets, Guns & Military.
+VOTE ROY MOORE!"

 While he reluctantly backed appointed Strange in the primary, Trump has since endorsed Moore and accepted his denials of the abuse allegations.
 Trump is headed to nearby Florida for a rally Friday that will hit Mobile, Alabama media markets.